Have you ever wondered- How the memory is managed in Python?

 We are more obsessed with the letter ‘x’ and it is used for many variable declarations.
 If you look at the graph it holds true.
 The ‘x’ as the object is used more than 1100 in Python.

-As Python is case sensitive language, you will get the difference reference count (so the different graph) for small and big caps letters.
+As Python is a case-sensitive language, you will get the difference reference count (so the different graph) for small and big caps letters.

 How can we exclude “Python” itself?